IIHF Hall of Fame: History

 The first step taken by the IIHF to create its own hall of fame was a proposal made in 1996, which was later ratified at the 1997 IIHF summer congress to host the museum in Zürich.
 The approval came exactly 89 years from the foundation of the IIHF, with the purpose of honoring former international ice hockey players, builders (administrators) and officials.
 Efforts to establish the hall of fame were led by vice-president, Walter Bush; and the director of public relations and marketing, Kimmo Leinonen.

 The IIHF has sought to honor the people who have made the greatest contributions to developing hockey in their respective nations, and internationally, with the annual induction ceremony taking place on the medal presentation day of the Ice Hockey World Championships.
 The hall of fame recognized its first members at a ceremony in Helsinki, during the 1997 Men's World Ice Hockey Championships.
 The longest-serving president of the IIHF at the time, Paul Loicq, and 30 others were members of the inaugural class of inductees.
 The IIHF later agreed with the National Hockey League to transfer its exhibits to the Hockey Hall of Fame in Toronto, as of 29 July 1998.

 The IIHF has also created two other awards to honor international hockey persons.
 The Paul Loicq Award has been awarded annually since 1998 for contributions to the development of hockey.
 In 2015, the IIHF created the Torriani Award for "players with an outstanding career from non-top hockey nations".
 The award was named for Bibi Torriani, who played internationally for the Switzerland men's national ice hockey team.
 The two awards are handed out at the same time as the hall of fame induction.
 The IIHF includes the recipients of the Torriani Award in the list of Hall of Fame inductees, but the Paul Loicq Award recipients are listed separately.
+In 2024, the IIHF introduced an annual media award presented to an ice hockey journalist.